 - Car sharing.

-Actions for individuals to consider:
+Actions for groups and individuals to consider:

-- Cycle or walk when possible
+- Cycle or walk when possible.

-- Use public transport
+- Use public transport.

-- Drive smart to minimise fuel consumption
+- Drive smart to minimise fuel consumption.

-- Avoid or reduce air travel
+- Avoid or reduce air travel.

 THEOLOGY AND LITURGY